-The Preparation Guides are vital as they stipulate the content of the exams, in that they seek to explain what the examination questions will be testing.
-All examination questions are based on the content as set out and in addition the Preparation Guides map out precisely where you can discover the pertinent details in the legislation.
+The Preparation Guides are important as they stipulate the material of the examinations, because they seek to describe what the examination questions will be testing.
+All examination questions are based upon the content as set out and in addition the Preparation Guides map out exactly where you can discover the pertinent information in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-One can not expect to be evaluated on legislation without having read the legislation.
-By reading the legislation you will get used to the definitions, terms and the way in which the legislation is prepared.
-Reading the legislation will help you to analyze the questions properly.
+One can not anticipate to be tested on legislation without having actually checked out the legislation.
+By reading the legislation you will get utilized to the meanings, terms and the manner in which the legislation is prepared.
+Checking out the legislation will assist you to analyze the questions properly.